Friday, March 12, 2010

 B: The image of a “ludo mlado, konche yazdi” is both sexy and pathetic.
 To be honest, I hadn’t realised this song actually had proper words: it never struck me that it should have.

 A: Pretty much the entire first minute of the song is about creating atmosphere and watching it build.
-It’s funny listening to it now how much the drums are in the background in places, when they’re the central element of the performance.
+It’s funny, listening to it now, how much the drums are in the background in places, when they’re the central element of the performance.
 Great piece of music, in any case.

 V: What a sparkly little chainmail pixie Elitsa is.
-Off-key for much of the song, but it doesn’t really matter even if you do notice it.
-The bit where they throw away the drum sticks is great, and the performance as a whole works well.
-Stage looks great from the off.
-[Addendum: I’d never noticed the little pony-leg-kick motion Elitsa does!
-She’s very much on song in the final.]
+Off-key for much of the semi-final performance, but it doesn’t really matter even if you do notice it, and s

 02 Israel

-B: I mustn’t have bothered checking out the lyrics to any of these non-English songs at the time – if I had I might have had more time for this number, whose lyrics are clever and complex in turn.
-Fly in the face of the no-politics-in-Eurovision policy, obviously, but are all the better for it because they actually mean something.
+B: I mustn’t have bothered checking out the lyrics to any of these non-English songs at the time – if I had I might have had more time for this number, whose lyrics are clever and complex by turns.
+They fly in the face of the no-politics-in-Eurovision policy, obviously, but are all the better for it because they actually mean something.
 There’s great rhythm to some of the English lyrics that really personifies them, like “With demonic, technologic willingness to harm” and “Don’t wanna go kaput kaboom”, but the real highlights are in the Hebrew lyrics: lines like “Hine milkhama, hine hanshama”, “Klum, klum, ze ma shekulam osim” and “Vekulam shotim lekhayim vetov’im ze letzad ze”.
 At long last an Israeli anthem with a pertinent message, not just some soporific blancmange.

 A: Loads of personality, with a composition that is surprisingly deft in places.
 There can be no argument that the best bit is the ‘nevertheless’ moment.
 However, because it eats up words at a rate of knots and shifts in style so frequently, it seems to go on for much longer than three minutes.